-Use of NLS reading rooms and collections
+Use of Library facilities, services and collections

-- To provide the National Library of Scotland with the information needed to create and maintain your registration.
+- To provide the National Library of Scotland with the information needed to create and maintain your registration

-- To tell us if you change your name and / or address.
+- To tell us if you change your name and / or address

-- To take every care in the management of your login details and password, for security reasons, by:
+- To take every care of your login details and password, for security reasons, by:

 - Changing your password regularly

-- Ensuring that your password is difficult for someone else to guess — i.e. is a 'strong' password, including at least one number and at least one letter.
+- Ensuring your password is difficult for someone else to guess — i.e. is a 'strong' password, including at least one number and at least one letter.

 Use of login